Celebration Grid – Management 3.0

 It could also be used by any group looking to reflect on a process or project and improve.

-Tips for an effective Plus Delta retrospective
+Tips for an Effective Plus Delta Retrospective

-Plus Delta Retrospective Template
+<span data-metadata=""><span data-buffer="">Plus Delta Retrospective Template

 groupmap-template-Plus Delta Retrospective-description-img

-How to Run a Plus Delta Retrospective
+<span data-metadata=""><span data-buffer="">How to Run a Plus Delta Retrospective

 The Plus Delta retrospective can help create a culture of continuous improvement within a team.